 Researching Soldiers who Served in the Irish Guards during the Second World War

 The most important document to research a soldier who served in the Irish Guards during the Second World War is their service record.
 This should show when they joined the Regiment and which battalions they served with and when.
-The service records are still held by the Ministry of Defence and I’ve written a detailed guide to help you find them: Order a Second World War Service Record.
+Most service records of soldiers who served during the Second World War are held by the National Archives and I’ve written a detailed guide to help you find them: Order a Second World War Service Record.
 Service records will usually be between five and fourteen pages in length and contain information you won’t be able to find elsewhere.
 After a service record, the most important documents to view are the war diaries of the battalions the soldier served with.
 These will record its location and activities and I offer a copying service for these documents.

 The Irish Guards was given the number block 2,714,001 to 2,730,000 to number its soldiers who served in the ranks.
 A soldier who served in the ranks who has an army number outside the above block served with another regiment or corps prior to joining the Irish Guards.
-Around April 1942, the numbering system changed when all soldiers were sent to the General Service Corps first.
-A General Service Corps number will begin with 14 followed by another six digits.
 I’ve written a guide on how to find army numbers but in most cases, you won’t be able to.
 Officers had a personal number instead of an army number and these weren’t allocated by regiment or corps.
 You can search an officer’s personal number on the London Gazette’s website to try and find the date they were commissioned and promoted.
 However, the search system is very poor and is unlikely to show all the information.
 An officer’s name will be recorded in full in some entries and with just initials in others.

 There are a handful of documents which have been digitized and are available online which may be of use.
 The gallantry and honours awarded to soldiers of the regiment can be downloaded for a small fee from the National Archives’ website.
-I have set the search to “Irish Guards” and sorted chronologically.
 The Regiment’s dead between 3 September 1939 and 31 December 1947 can be found on the Commonwealth War Graves Commission’s website.
-FindmyPast, a genealogy website which has a free trial, has some collections which may be of interest, especially if you’re researching a casualty.
+I have set the search to “Irish Guards” and sorted the results chronologically.
+Findmypast, a genealogy website which has a free trial, has some collections which may be of interest, especially if you’re researching a casualty.
 They have the War Office casualty lists, a selection of records relating to prisoners of war and the British Library’s digitized newspaper collection.
 The latter is useful if you’re searching for a soldier who became a casualty or was awarded a gallantry medal, or honour.

 Regimental History of the Irish Guards